RoaringBitmap/CRoaring/README.md

-# Building with cmake (Linux and macOS, Visual Studio users should see below)
+# Building with cmake (Linux and macOS, Visual Studio or OpenHarmony users should see below)

 CRoaring follows the standard cmake workflow.
 Starting from the root directory of the project (CRoaring), you can do: